Kwiebs/Forpetswithlove/exampleSite/content/english/blog/glossary-bloat-in-dogs.md

 ---
-title: "What Is Bloat in Dogs?
-Complete Guide for Dog Owners"
+author: For Pets With Love
+categories:
+- Dog
+- Educational
+datepublished: '2026-04-22'
-description: "Learn what bloat (gastric dilatation-volvulus) is, early warning signs, risk factors, emergency treatment, and prevention strategies to protect your dog from this life-threatening condition."
+description: Learn what bloat (gastric dilatation-volvulus) is, early warning signs, risk factors, emergency treatment, and prevention strategies to protect your dog from this life-threatening condition.
-author: "For Pets With Love"
-tags: ["dog bloat", "GDV in dogs", "dog health emergency", "bloat prevention"]
-categories: ["Dog", "Educational"]
 image: images/glossary-bloat-in-dogs.jpg
+tags:
+- dog bloat
+- GDV in dogs
+- dog health emergency
+- bloat prevention
+title: What Is Bloat in Dogs?
+Complete Guide for Dog Owners
 ---

 ---